cengc13/cengc13.github.io/_posts/2020-04-12-final-project-start-blog.md

   </tr>
 </table>

-In addition to the well defined metrics evaluted on the given testing set.
-We might also want to futher apply the language model to additional applications.
+In addition to the well defined metrics evaluated on the given testing set.
+We might also want to further apply the language model to additional applications.
 For example,

 * As mentioned before, there is another NLP competition on Kaggle, which challenges contestants to analyze the tweet sentiment.
 Basically there are three types of sentiment, including *neural*, *negative* and *positive*.